Courses and Clubs

 - First, read the rest of this page to get an idea of what kind of courses we're looking for.

-- Next, propose a course by creating a new topic on in the Course Garden.
-No worries if it's a full outline or just a rough idea — use this as a space to engage with and be inspired by others interested in creating courses!
+- Next, propose a course.
+No worries if it's a full outline or just a rough idea — plenty of time to develop it further!

-- Once you're ready, send us an email (or we may reach out first!) and we'll set up a time to chat.
-We'll tell you more about the Meta Course — a special invite only course we run regularly to workshop courses and get them ready to go live on Hyperlink.
-Details here.
+- We'll review, and if it seems like a good fit, see if you'd like to join the Meta Course — a special invite only course we run regularly to workshop courses and get them ready to go live on Hyperlink..

-- In each cohort of the Meta Course, a small group of prospective course creators meets with Hyperlink staff in three calls over the course of two weeks.
-You'll share your course proposal, give and receive feedback, and put a final layer of polish on your course.
+- In each cohort of the Meta Course, a small group of prospective course creators meets with Hyperlink staff over five weekly calls.
+You'll share your course proposal, give and receive feedback, and develop your curriculum.

 - Once you complete the Meta Course: